kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

     BaseSalary,
-    ROW_NUMBER() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRankWithTies FROM Employees
+    ROW_NUMBER() OVER (ORDER BY BaseSalary DESC) AS SalaryRank, RANK() OVER (ORDER BY BaseSalary DESC) AS SalaryRankWithTies FROM Employees e

 -- Partition and sort
 SELECT
     FirstName,
     LastName,
-    Department,
+    d.DepartmentName,
     BaseSalary,
     ROW_NUMBER() OVER (
         PARTITION BY DepartmentID
         ORDER BY BaseSalary DESC
     ) AS DeptSalaryRank
-FROM Employees
+FROM Employees e
 ```

 ---